 - When the physician radiologist reads your mammogram, the report will immediately be sent to your physician who requested the examination.
 The results of the mammogram should be obtained from the referring physician’s office.
 Within 30 days of the date of your examination, POM will send a letter with results to the home address that you provide.

-- About 1 in 10 patients is asked to return for additional views of the breast after a screening mammogram.
+- About one in ten patients are asked to return for additional views of the breast after a screening mammogram.
 We then perform a “diagnostic” mammogram to carefully examine an area of the breast that was of concern on the initial screening mammogram.
 Most of the time the additional views confirm that the area of concern is benign – which means there is nothing present that would suggest cancer.
-However, in a small number of cases we suggest that a patient have a biopsy for further investigation.
+However, in a small number of cases, we suggest that a patient have a biopsy for further investigation.